Lauren Lee Smith

 Lauren Lee Smith (born June 19, 1980) is a Canadian actress.
 She is known for her television roles, including Emma DeLauro in the syndicated science fiction drama Mutant X, Riley Adams in the CBS forensics drama CSI: Crime Scene Investigation, police Sergeant Michelle McCluskey in the CTV fantasy drama The Listener and Frankie Drake in the CBC detective series Frankie Drake Mysteries.

 Early life

 Smith was born in Vancouver, British Columbia, Canada.
 When she was 14, her family moved to Los Angeles, California.
 There, she began a modelling career.
-She was born seven months before her cousin, the actor Myles Ferguson, who died in a car crash when Smith was 20.